Parameter Tuning Guide

 Model Hyperparameters

-& beta
+& coupling_mult

 , drastically affect the resulting solution identified and therefore should be the 1st place to investigate when tuning.